brianrice2/pitchfork/README.md

 ### 5. Deployment to AWS ECS

-If you wish to deploy the application onto ECS, view the [manifest](/copilot/app/manifest.yml) for example configuration.
-As personal information like usernames and passwords is required, you'll need to use secrets to securely store this information.
+If you wish to deploy the application onto ECS, view the [copilot manifest](/copilot/app/manifest.yml) for example configuration.
+As personal information like a username and password is required, you'll need to use secrets to securely store this information ([tutorial here](https://ecsworkshop.com/secrets/05-inject-params/)).

-Deploying to ECS is outside the scope and responsibility of this application, but the manifest is included for reference purposes to give an idea of what's required and how to configure some of the available options.
+Your deployment to ECS is outside the scope and responsibility of this application, but the manifest is included for reference purposes to give an idea of what's required and how to configure some of the available options.

 ### 0. Testing